costa-rica/NativeStuff23oneActionGeometry/README.md

 React Native app using gestures and svg with logic using geometry to implement visual boundaries and gesture boundaries.

-- This readme along with the screens/Test12.js (and corresponding components) have important information to implement visual and gesture boundaries in reference to a circle.
+- This readme along with the screens/Test12.js (and SwipePadGeoFunc03.js) have important information to implement visual and gesture boundaries in reference to a circle.
 - Notice in the image below the dark lines.
 These are adjust-able in the Test12.js file, it has code that is well labeled to move the lines so that you can use `sin(theta)` and `cos(theta)` to draw the line using `<Svg>` and `<Polygon>`.
 Then you can test the boundary with a `tan(theta)` function.
   ![Test12demo.gif](/docs/Test12demo.gif)